luilver/zbee/cv_data/sections/02_summary.md

 in building cloud-native architectures and automating MLOps pipelines to support data- driven decision-making.
 Passionate about fostering innovation and collaboration in cross- functional teams.
-- Expert in Python and cloud platforms (AWS, Azure), delivering secure, high- performance systems for data ingestion, storage, and model lifecycle management.
+- Expert in Python and cloud platforms (AWS, GCP), delivering secure, high- performance systems for data ingestion, storage, and model lifecycle management.
 - Skilled in MLOps practices, integrating tools like TensorFlow, MLflow, and Kubernetes to ensure scalability and reliability.